5genesis/ELCM/README.md

 - `Iterations`: Number of iterations.
 Defaults to 25
 - `Timeout`: Timeout in (aprox) seconds to wait until the slice is running or deleted before skipping the iteration.
 If not specified or set to None the task will continue indefinitelly.
+- `CSV`: If set, save the generated results to a CSV file in the specified path.
+In case of error while sending the results to InfluxDb a CSV file will be forcibly created on `"@{TempFolder}/SliceCreationTime.csv"` (only if not set, otherwise the file will be created as configured).

 #### Run.TapExecute
 Executes a TAP TestPlan, with the possibility of configuring external parameters.
 Configuration values: